tkn-tub/ns3-gym/doc/manual/source/uan.rst

 Design
 ======

 The development of the UAN Framework for ns-3 is composed by three consecutive steps.
 The first one is the development of the AUV simulator, the second one is the development of the UAN energy models and the third one is the integration of such components with the existing modules, UAN module and Energy Model.
-The module is implemented into the ``/src/contrib/uan`` folder for the part regarding acoustic modem energy model and in ``/src/contrib/uan/auv`` for the part regarding the AUV simulator.
+The module is implemented into the ``/src/uan`` folder for the part regarding acoustic modem energy model and the part regarding the AUV simulator.

 AUV mobility models